(2008-10-21)

 Opacities are multiplicative whereas densities are simply additive

 along a path.
-Because of that property, we use the latter exclusively.
+We use the latter exclusively.

 This traditional vocabulary forces us to state that